MohsenAlyafei/nArabicWords/README.md

 The majority of websites providing such facilities generally produce inaccurate and/or grammatically inaccurate outputs.

+While Arabic grammar rules for pronouncing and writing numbers may be difficult to remember; they are nevertheless consistent and precise for hundreds of years; with only very minor modern variances.

 The purpose was therefore to produce a **standalone javascript utility function** that includes the ability to correctly produce and handle the following:

-- Grammatically correct Arabic text for all (integers) numbers 0 up to 10^21.
+- Grammatically correct Arabic text for integer numbers from 0 up to 10^21 and more.
 - Gender-Sensitive Subjects (Masculine and Feminine).
 - Nominative, Accusative, and Genitive Arabic grammar cases (رفع، جر، ونصب).
 - Correct positioning of subject names for ones and twos.